 Site and Surroundings

-37 Clyde Road is a two-storey mid-terraced Victorian property located within a predominantly residential street in the heart of the Bowes Park / Wood Green area.
+37 Clyde Road is a two-storey mid-terraced Victorian property located within a predominantly residential street in the heart of the Alexandra Park area.
 The surrounding properties are of a similar age and architectural style, with a mixture of converted loft spaces and rear extensions visible throughout the street.

 The property is not listed, nor is it located within a conservation area.
 The area benefits from good transport links and local amenities, making it a desirable residential location.